kiedunne/verve-tech-test/src/Pages/Review/__FEEDBACK.md

 **Line 10 - 28:**

 Similar to Routes, the Review component only has snapshot tests, which only test the jsx the component renders rather than the behavior of the component.
 There was a unique key warning for Review, but adding a unique key prop broke the Review tests because they no longer matched the snapshot provided, which makes the developer have to change the test as well.
 Tests should be robust enough not to break when such a small change is implemented that does not radically impact the behavior of the component.
 Consider what *you need the Review component to consistently do* when writing your tests.
-In this case, it looks like you need it to return ........*COME BACK*

 ## Review.jsx
 **Line 10 - 28:**